From Trauma to Triumph: Understanding the Root Causes of Abuse and the Path to Restoration

 by Bryan Bissell

-Abuse is one of the most devastating violations of the human spirit.
-While headlines often focus on the failures within religious institutions, a deeper look at global research and biblical truth reveals a different story: true faith is the greatest deterrent to abuse, while power, greed, and secularization fuel its fire.
-This topic of abuse may be uncomfortable to discuss, but is important to discuss because abuse can have very damaging or even devastating life long consequences as research on Adverse Childhood Experiences (ACEs) shows, including causing more abuse in the next generations.
-This site has a good overview and also a quiz to see how many aces you may have..
+This topic of abuse may be uncomfortable to discuss, but is important to address because abuse can have very damaging or even devastating life long consequences as research on Adverse Childhood Experiences (ACEs) shows, including causing more abuse in the next generations.
+This site has a good overview of ACES and also a quiz to see how many aces you may have.

 “10 forms of childhood trauma [physical, emotional or sexual abuse, physical or emotional neglect, mental illness, violence towards mother, divorce, substance abuse, incarcerated relative] dramatically increase the risk of 7 out of 10 of the leading causes of death in the United States…The CDC’s Adverse Childhood Experiences study shows us 10 childhood traumas permanently affects the physical, mental, social, and financial health of people who experience them.
 The ACEs fit in 3 categories; abuse, neglect, and household dysfunction.
 Each type of maltreatment you have suffered counts as 1 ACE.”